colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ---

-## What's Next: Building Your INPACT™-Ready Infrastructure
+## What's Next: Building Your INPACTâ„¢-Ready Infrastructure

-You've now seen the complete 7-layer architecture that delivers all six INPACT™ capabilities.
+You've now seen the complete 7-layer architecture that delivers all six INPACTâ„¢ capabilities.
 But understanding the destination isn't the same as knowing the journey.

 Sarah Cedao's transformation from 9-13 second responses to 1.8 seconds, from 40-60% accuracy to 85%+, from compliance failure to HIPAA exemplar, this didn't happen overnight.
 It required a systematic 90-day roadmap.